 If the eyes feel very painful, produce more pus than usual, and are more sensitive to light, people should contact a doctor.

 - cysts or lumps around the eyelid, such as a stye or a chalazion

-Placing a cold compress over the affected eye or eyes for 15 minutes can reduce swelling and relieve pain.
+Placing a cold compress over the affected eye or eyes for

 If the pain is a result of something in the eye, it is important not to rub or press it.
 Instead, a person can gently flush the eye with water.
 If a person’s eye pain results from exposure to chemicals, they should wash the eye with water and seek immediate medical attention.